cnlohr/esp82xx/README.md

     cp esp82xx/Makefile.example Makefile
     make project

+Replace the last line by the flollowing if you also want to initialize the folder as a new git repo and upload it to a remote location:

+    make gitproject GIT_ORIGIN=https://github.com/YOUR_USER/YOUR_NEW_REPO.git

 After that, the basic file structure should be in place in place.
 **Do not** edit files in `./esp82xx`.
 You should rather copy them to top-level directories and edit/include the copies where necessary.